GW campus with leaves changing

 • It is important to consider the specific work or task that the service animal provides during the lab, the possible exposure to hazardous chemicals and procedures, and the safety of other students in the laboratory.

-• Potential hazards can include but are not limited to dripping, spilled, splashed chemicals; broken glass or chemicals on the floor; heavier-than-air vapors.
+• Potential hazards can include but are not limited to dripping, spilled or splashed chemicals; broken glass or chemicals on the floor; and heavier-than-air vapors.
 Possible safe locations for a service animal can include but are not limited to: by the student’s bench area; in a recessed area under a lab bench or under a table; against a wall/under a coat rack; in a portable kennel outside of the lab; an adjacent non-lab room.

 • Acceptable alternatives, if any, of providing those services during the lab; How the service animal interacts with and/or alerts its animal handler; Emergency procedures needed for the service animal and animal handler; Protective equipment/clothing for the service animal that may be appropriate; and,